Denmark's most sustainable restaurants

-Sustainable dining in Denmark means a combination of things: looking after the local economy, caring for the environment with responsible fishing and farming guidelines, and producing a fantastic dining experience with a lower than average carbon footprint.
+Denmark is the leading Nordic nation for sustainable dining.
+For us, that means looking after the local economy, caring for the environment with responsible fishing and farming guidelines, focusing on local and seasonal food, and producing a dining experience with a low carbon footprint.

 This Aarhus restaurant was among the 11 restaurants honoured by the Michelin Guide in 2020 for its efforts towards sustainability.
 It focuses on local and seasonal ingredients, looking after its staff and selecting everything, from napkins to cleaning products, based on sustainable principles.